 09:30-11:00: A safer coordinated care pathway for risk feeding- Helen Sampson, Acute Lead Speech and Language Therapist, Queen Elizabeth Hospital, Lewisham and Greenwich NHS Trust

-11:00-11:40: Coffee, networking and exhibits (exhibits include preparation and samples of non-alcoholic pre-thickened cocktails, Nutricia exhibits and samples, Eating and Drinking Talking Mats for people with dementia)
+11:00-11:40: Coffee, networking and Nutricia exhibits (including preparation and samples of non-alcoholic pre-thickened cocktails)

 11:40-13:00: A safer coordinated care pathway for risk feeding (continued)

 13:00- 14:00 Lunch, networking, exhibits by Nutricia, and Talking Mats for people with dementia with eating, drinking and swallowing problems.

 14:00-14:45: Working in partnership to improve dysphagia outcomes in head and neck cancer - Dr. Justin Roe, Clinical Service Lead - Speech & Language Therapy (Airway/ Ear, Nose and Throat Service) Charing Cross Hospital, London and Joint Head of Speech & Language Therapy, The Royal Marsden NHS Foundation Trust, London

 14:45-15:30: Eosinophilic oesophagitis- a dysphagia dilemma? - Dr Peter Gillett, Consultant Paediatric Gastroenterologist, RHSC, Edinburgh

 15:30-16:15: Tube feeding in patients with stroke – Professor Martin Dennis, Consultant Stroke Physician, Head of the Brain Vascular Disease section and Chair of Stroke Medicine, Centre for Clinical Brain Sciences, University of Edinburgh